roblesterjr04/EloquentSalesForce/README.md

 ## Batch Queries (beta)

 SalesForce has API limits.
 We know this.
 It sucks.
 For us at least.
-So now in the package, you can batch several queries and make a single API call to execute them, and get the results back in an array.
+So now in the package, you can batch several queries and make a single API call to execute them, and get the results back in a handy collection object.

 #### Usage